Genysys/logistics-chain/README.md

 You can now run `composer rest-server -c admin@outbound-logistics -n always -w true` to access the API as an admin.

+# Updating The Project
+to make changes to a deployed network, run from the dist folder:
+1. `composer archive create --sourceType dir --sourceName ../`
+2. `composer network update -a ./outbound-logistics@0.0.1.bna -c admin@outbound-logistics`

 # Adding participants and issuing identities
 You will likely wish to the run network as a specific participant to see how they can interact with the application.
 To do this, you need to add participants and create cards by issuing them from the correct authority.